huaminghuangtw/Evergreen-Notes/Permanent-Notes/Quit social media.md

 ---

 Frequent scrolling and swiping behaviors can hinder/inhibit our ability to deeply focus and gradually shorten/fragment our attention spans.
 As our brains are flooded with an [overwhelming stream of information](Information%20Overwhelm.md), cognitive energy and mental resources become depleted, leaving us less capable of producing meaningful and tangible outputs.

 ---

+Fast Digital Consumption

+* is harmful to the brain, mind, and soul.
+* making re-reading the same page feels like a waste of time because the short content I constantly consume has made my brain accustomed to this behavior.

+---